 Pictured L to R:

-Bruce Mangum, Principal Accompanist, $1,000 California Desert Chorale Scholarship Winner, John Velazquez; Nancy Williams, Co-Founder and Board Member Emeritus; $500 Gordon Wolf Memorial Scholarship & $250 People’s Choice Scholarship Winner, Suha Park; Judges: Laura Stave and Delatour Zimmer and Tim Bruneau, Artistic Director.
+Bruce Mangum, Principal Accompanist; Nancy Williams, Co-Founder and Board Member Emeritus; $500 Gordon Wolf Memorial Scholarship & $250 People’s Choice Scholarship Winner, Suha Park; $1,000 California Desert Chorale Scholarship Winner, John Velazquez; Judges: Laura Stave and Delatour Zimmer along with Tim Bruneau, Artistic Director.

 The California Desert Chorale Scholarship Program provides monetary scholarships to local high school seniors and community college students who demonstrate exceptional vocal ability and service to their communities.
 Since inception in 2002, the competition has helped 18 young singers continue their vocal and choral music study at the collegiate level.
 Awards for the competition are funded by free-will monetary contributions from Chorale members.
 Award money is sent directly to the winning students’ colleges.